philipdocena/omscs-cs7641-assignment1/README.md

 The code in this repository has been sanitized (to the best of my abilities) to avoid showing enough information for a good report.
 The settings and parameters used are default or nominally expected basic settings.
 Additional parameters and ranges are definitely needed to elicit better experiments and analysis.

+I used the MNIST and USPS digits datasets.
+This is a good choice if you have a lot of time! :)  The datasets have too many records and have high dimensions.
+A smaller subset is a good consideration.
+It is of course trivial to change the code for any other dataset.

 Finally, I am unsure about the absolute correctness of this code.
 I did successfuly use an earlier version of this code during my time, refactored a little bit, and re-run it before posting this version.
 I think it works correctly and consistently, but I did not check exactly.
 Also, Python3.
 This should work on Python2 but the machine I used to test this was only Python3.
 Sorry, too lazy today.